 Through encryption, TLS scrambles the data in such a way that no unauthorized entity can come in between a server and a client, and steal or tamper with the data, thereby, ensuring the privacy and integrity of the user data.

-The second crucial function that TLS performs is the verification of identity.
+The second important function that TLS performs is the verification of identity.
 In essence, TLS acts as the machine’s identity.
 TLS works on an asymmetric encryption method that involves identity verification of the recipient and/or the sender and gives you the assurance that you’re talking to the party that you’re supposed to be talking to.
 This is a critical function for large organizations that are handling the private data of tens of thousands of customers, partners, and employees daily.

 How TLS Encryption Works

-SSL/TLS protocol works on both symmetric and asymmetric encryption method.
+SSL/TLS protocol works on both symmetric and asymmetric encryption methods.
 The symmetric encryption method involves a single cryptographic key that can encrypt as well as decrypt the data.
 Think of it as locking and unlocking your home entrance-door using a single key.

 In contrast to the symmetric encryption method, asymmetric encryption uses a pair of cryptographic keys.
 These keys are known as “public key” and “private key.”
 The public key, as the name implies, is publicly available.
-A private key, on the other hand, is supposed to be stored securely on the webserver.
+A private key, on the other hand, is supposed to be stored securely on the web server.
 Both these keys are different but mathematically related to each other.
 Therefore, the data encrypted using the public key can only be decrypted using the private key related to it.
 This way, authentication can also be ensured along with encryption.

 Both symmetric and asymmetric encryption are performed in a process called “TLS handshake.”
 This process involves a series of steps of communication between a client and a server.
 First, both validate each other’s identity by verifying public and private keys.
 Once the identity has been authenticated, they create an ephemeral symmetric encryption key that encrypts and decrypts the data.